mindkomm/timber-integration-woocommerce/docs/installation.md

 your-theme/views/woocommerce/teaser-product.twig
 ```

 If you named your views folder differently, copy the files there.
-If you want to use a different name than **woocommerce** for the subfolder, you can pass the name as an argument when you init the integration:
+If you want to use a different name than **woocommerce** for the subfolder, you can pass the name as an argument when you initialize the integration:

 ```php
 Timber\Integrations\WooCommerce\WooCommerce::init( array( 'subfolder' => 'woo' ) );